xavsln/pokedex-js-app/README.md

 # App description:
-This is a simple JavaScript App that shows 150 Pokemon on a single page.
+This is a simple JavaScript App that shows 150 Pokemons on a single page.
 User will then be able to select a Pokemon to see details such as its name, height, image and types.